 If you experience symptoms, please contact your health care provider immediately.
 If you live in a rural area or have difficulty traveling to your doctor, you can use a Video Visit.
 Telehealth services are a convenient and affordable alternative that can help minimize exposure for others.

-Note: To help slow the spread of the COVID-19 pandemic, the South Dakota State Employee Health Plan will cover 100% of the cost for Telehealth services between March 16 through June 30.
+Note: To help slow the spread of the COVID-19 pandemic, the South Dakota State Employee Health Plan will cover 100% of the cost for Telehealth services through December 31, 2020.
 Telehealth services are a convenient and affordable alternative that can help minimize exposure for others during the COVID-19 pandemic.
 If you experience symptoms, a Video Visit can be an excellent way to contact a health care provider conveniently from your own home.

 You should contact your health care provider if you have reason to believe you have been exposed to the virus, even if you are not showing any symptoms.
 Notify your supervisor so that they can assist you in properly assessing the situation.